(A) Policy statement and purpose

 Employees who are not mandatory reporters are not required to report information about suspected prohibited conduct to the title IX coordinator.
 It is difficult, however, to address prohibited conduct that has not been reported.
 Accordingly, employees who are not mandatory reporters (or confidential resources) are encouraged to ask the person who gave them the information for permission to share it with the title IX coordinator.

-Vendors who are not BGSU employees, students who are not teaching or working for residence life, employees who are not supervisors and do not fall into any of the other categories such as advisor, and volunteer advisors who serve for an organization with a policy stating that they are not mandatory reporters.
+Vendors who are not BGSU employees, students who are not working in one of the offices identified in paragraph 5(a) of this rule, employees who are not supervisors and do not fall into any of the other categories such as advisor.
 Additional exceptions include:

 (7) Questions about "mandatory reporter" status should be directed to the office of general counsel at (419) 372-0464.